ajanicij/hashnode-code/2023-11-05-watch/watch-rs/README.md

 that this part required the most thought.
 I couldn't use clap, because I didn't want clap to process command line options that should be passed to the command we are running in the subprocess (-l in the example above).
-Also, I wanted to be able to parse option
+Also, I wanted to be able to parse the option

     -n5